yomnashousha/twitter_coronavirus/README.md

 ```
 $ ./src/reduce.py --input_paths outputs/geoTwitter*.lang --output_path=reduced.country
 ```
-which generates two files `reduced.lang` and `reduced.country` that contain data for all of the hashtag usage by language and country for all of 2020, respectively.
+which generate two files `reduced.lang` and `reduced.country` that contain data for all of the hashtag usage by language and country for all of 2020, respectively.

 **Visualize**